-Product Reviews - 5/5 from 4 reviews Write A Review
+Reviews - 5/5 from 4 reviews Write A Review

-1 5 stars by Marke Andrews out of
+1 5 by out of Marke Andrews

 Review: In a city full of fine female jazz vocalists, Vancouver's Dee Daniels has her own place of honour.
 Self-assured and sensual, her golden timbre lends itself easily to ballads, but she can also swing hard if called upon.
 She does both on Love Story, a collection of 10 standards, each of which represents a facet of love.
 Opening with Skylark, Daniels uses vibrato to good effect, laying out a melody that is embellished by the tenor lines of guest saxophonist Houston Person.
 On Let's Fall In Love, she phrases a bit ahead, then a bit behind the swing groove laid down by pianist Miles Black, bassist Darren Radtke and drummer Blaine Wikjord, at one point turning the word "fall" into a three-syllable utterance, and delivering a line of the bridge in descending notes, like a vocal elevator sliding past floors.
 Special mention goes to Black for his sensitive piano accompaniment.

-2 5 stars by Marvin Lake out of
+2 5 by out of Marvin Lake